In-person & online

 I see you.

-PTSD and trauma can have a lasting impact on how you experience the world.
-Whether it's from a single event or a series of difficult experiences, trauma can affect your emotions, relationships, and even your physical well-being.
+PTSD and Complex Trauma (C-PTSD) have a lasting impact on how you experience the world.
+Whether it stems from a single event or a series of difficult experiences—such as attachment wounds, neglect, or intergenerational trauma—the effects are not just mental; they are physical.

 Explore